 You generally use the validator in the following manner:

-- Load the validator DLL with the Windows' function LoadLibrary() like in Instance=LoadLibrary("csevalidator.dll");.
+Instance=LoadLibrary("csevalidator.dll")).
 After loading the library, obtain function pointers to the validator DLL functions.
-See finding csevalidator.dll.
+See finding csevalidator[-x64].dll.

-- Initialize the validator by obtaining a configuration handle with CSEGetHandle()and loading the program configuration and HTML configuration using this handle.
-When you tell CSE HTML Validator to perform a job, you must give it a configuration handle that it uses to perform the job.
+CSEGetHandle()and loading the program configuration and HTML configuration using this handle.
+When you tell CSS HTML Validator to perform a job, you must give it a configuration handle that it uses to perform the job.
 This tells the validator how to perform the job with regards to the options that are configurable.
-It also includes the HTML configuration which tells CSE HTML Validator the syntax rules of the document it is checking.
+It also includes the HTML configuration which tells CSS HTML Validator the syntax rules of the document it is checking.
 An HTML configuration is required and must be loaded into any configuration handle that will be used to check a document's syntax.

-- To make CSE HTML Validator do anything useful, it needs a job to do.
-You first need to get a job handle using CSEGetHandle().
+CSEGetHandle().
 You then set up the job using the job handle and other functions such as

 CSERunJob()with the configuration and job handles.
 This function performs the job and passes back a result handle that you can use to obtain the results of the job, usually by calling functions such as the

-Before using csevalidator.dll, you must first be able to load it.
+Before using csevalidator-x64.dll, you must first be able to load it.